CodeSmell/aoc_2021/README.md

 The Advent of Code puzzles for each day are available [here](https://adventofcode.com/2021)

 ## Setup
+Installing the compiler

+	brew update
+	brew install kotlin

+### Description of Environment
 Using Kotlin 1.5.x with JDK 11
 Using the Eclipse IDE with Kotlin plugin

 - Eclipse version 2021-09 (4.21.0)